mdjahidhasan009/SQL/case.md

 ## Searched CASE in SELECT (Matches a boolean expression)
 The searched CASE returns results when a boolean expression is TRUE.

-(This diﬀers from the simple case, which can only check for equivalency with an input.)
+(This differs from the simple case, which can only check for equivalency with an input.)
 ```sql
 SELECT Id, ItemId, Price,
     CASE WHEN Price < 10 THEN 'CHEAP'